kiblerdude/kiblerdude.com/README.md

 KiblerDude.com
 ==============

-This is the PHP for my personal website.
+This is the code for my personal website.

-### Development
+### PHP Development

-Composer is used for dependency management.
+Composer is used for PHP dependency management.
+See the composer.json file.

 	$ curl -s http://getcomposer.org/installer | php
 	$ php composer.phar install

-#### Javascript Library Dependencies
+### Javascript Development

-- Twitter Bootstrap
+Bower is used for Javascript dependency management.
+See the bower.json file.

-- JQuery
+  $ bower install